-Parents and carers may choose elective home education (EHE) for their children and young people.
-In some cases, EHE can mean that children and young people are less visible to the services needed to safeguard and support them.
-In line with the Education (Pupil Registration) (England) Regulations 2006, each academy within the trust will ensure it informs their LA of all deletions from the admissions register when a children and young people is taken off roll.
-Where a parent or carer has expressed their intention to remove a child from an academy within the trust for EHE, the academy, in collaboration with the trust, LA and other key professionals, will coordinate a meeting with the parent, where possible, before the final decision has been made, particularly if the child or young person has SEND, is vulnerable, and/or has a social worker.
-Where the child or young person has an EHCP, the academy will always seek to convene a meeting with the family and the LA keyworker.
-Where a parent or carer intends to educate their child at home, the school must be formally notified in writing of this decision, making clear that the family will carry out their duties and the date from which their decision is effective.
+Parents and carers may choose elective home education (EHE) for their children in some cases, EHE can mean that children and young people are less visible to the services needed to safeguard and support them.
+In line with the Education (Pupil Registration) (England) Regulations 2006, each Academy within the trust will ensure it informs their LA of all deletions from the admissions register when a children and young people is taken off roll.
+Where a parent or carer has expressed their intention to remove a child from an academy within the trust for EHE, the academy, in collaboration with the Trust, LA and other key professionals, will coordinate a meeting with the parent, where possible, before the final decision has been made, particularly if the child or young person has SEND, is vulnerable, and/or has a social worker.
+Where the child or young person has an EHCP, the academy will always seek to convene a meeting with the family and the LA keyworker through an emergency review.
+Where a parent or carer intends to educate their child at home. the Academy must be formally notified in writing of this decision, making clear that the family will carry out their responsibility to educate their child suitably and the date from which their decision is effective.